FFmpeg/FFV1/ffv1.md

 #### Range Binary Values

 To encode binary digits efficiently a Range coder is used.

+{spacing="compact"}
+C~i~
+: the i-th Context.

+B~i~
+: the i-th byte of the bytestream.

+b~i~
+: the i-th Range coded binary value.

+S~0,\ i~
+: the i-th initial state.

+j_(n)
-C~i~ is the i-th Context.
-B~i~ is the i-th byte of the bytestream. b~i~ is the i-th Range coded binary value, S~0,\ i~ is the i-th initial state.
-The length of the bytestream encoding n binary symbols is j~n~ bytes.
+: the length of the bytestream encoding n binary symbols.

 SVGI:!---
 SVGI:![svg](rangebinaryvalues1.svg "range binary values 1")